Does football care about mental health? | DW | 03.05.2021

 The 2009 suicide of former Germany goalkeeper Robert Enke focused attention on mental health in football

-"I think in the majority of countries where we're working I don't think it [mental health] has been a priority for decision makers during the pandemic.
-I think it comes with a certain degree of economic sophistication and capacity – if you don't have the money to pay your squad then you obviously can't pay a psychologist and that is completely legitimate.
-But we have countries where federations unilaterally cut salaries by 70 percent, in countries where people are making one to two thousand dollars a month.
+"I think in the majority of countries where we're working I don't think it [mental health] has been a priority for decision-makers during the pandemic.
+I think it comes with a certain degree of economic sophistication and capacity — if you don't have the money to pay your squad then you obviously can't pay a psychologist and that is completely legitimate.
+But we have countries where federations unilaterally cut salaries by 70%, in countries where people are making one to two thousand dollars a month.
 That in itself shows a complete disregard for mental or physical health."

 The same is sadly true for many women playing football.
 Shorter contracts and lower incomes combined with perhaps playing in foreign countries during a pandemic make for emotionally challenging, isolating circumstances.